47degrees/LambdaTest/README.md

 * **Reporter**.
 Used to report test results.
 * **State**.
 All state needed to run tests is stored in objects of type `LambdaState`.
 State objects are immutable.
 * **Action**.
 Actions transform an old state to a new state and are objects of type `LambdaAct`.
-Each `LambdaAct` object contains an ordered sequence of transforms.
+Each `LambdaAct` object contains an ordered list of transforms.
 Each transform maps an old state to a new state.
 A `LambdaAct` with exactly one transform is called a single action, with no transforms is call an empty action and with two or more transforms is called a multiple action.
 Actions can be combined using the infix `+` operator.

 Actions are created using functions that create objects of type `LambdaAct`.
 These functions are also informally refered to as actions.

-Multiple actions can also be specified as a sequence of actions.
+Multiple actions can also be specified as a list of actions.
 This is done via an implicit conversion from `Seq[LambdaAct]` to `LambdaAct`.
-See the Generate demo for an example that used this conversion.
+See the [Generate](https://github.com/47deg/LambdaTest/blob/master/src/test/scala/demo/Generate.scala) demo for an example that used this conversion.

 ## Documentation